ohare93/ohare93.github.io/index.md

 layout: default
 ---

-This blog is dedicated to anything and everything I find interesting, such as learning, programming, Denmark, board games, and self improvement.
+This blog is dedicated to anything and everything I find interesting, such as Learning :books:, Programming :keyboard:, Denmark :denmark:, Board Games :game_die:, and Self Improvement :+1:

 <div class="home">